Thoracic outlet syndrome: Sports

-Several Major League Baseball players, especially pitchers, have been diagnosed with thoracic outlet syndrome, including Stephen Strasburg, Chris Archer, Matt Harvey, Chris Carpenter, Jaime Garcia, Shaun Marcum, Matt Harrison, Clayton Richard, Nate Karns, Noah Lowry, and Zack Wheeler.
+Several Major League Baseball players, especially pitchers, have been diagnosed with thoracic outlet syndrome, including Robert Stock, Stephen Strasburg, Chris Archer, Matt Harvey, Chris Carpenter, Jaime Garcia, Shaun Marcum, Matt Harrison, Clayton Richard, Nate Karns, Noah Lowry, and Zack Wheeler.
 Starting pitcher Chris Young, who previously struggled with shoulder problems, underwent surgery for TOS in 2013 and felt "completely different" post-recovery.
 Young exceeded expectations on his return to the major leagues at age 35, becoming a valuable member of the 2014 Seattle Mariners' starting rotation.
 In July 1980, Houston Astros starting pitcher J.R.
 Richard collapsed while playing a game of catch, and was found to have experienced a stroke due to severe blockage of his right carotid artery.
 Given the fact that shortly beforehand, he had been found to have near-total obstruction of the arteries supplying his right arm, he was eventually diagnosed with extensive arterial thoracic outlet syndrome.
 Although he attempted a comeback, his professional baseball career was effectively ended.

 NHL defenseman Adam McQuaid was diagnosed with TOS in September 2012, and as a result was nominated for the Bill Masterton Memorial Trophy.
 Forward Chris Kreider was diagnosed with a malformed rib in 2017.
 Kreider dealt with multiple symptoms prior to the diagnosis, such as shortness of breath on the ice, swelling/numbness in his right arm, coughing up blood and a blood clot in his right arm.
 Kreider underwent successful surgery to resect a rib in January 2018 (the same surgery as TOS) and has performed well since returning to the Rangers.

 NBA guard Markelle Fultz was diagnosed with TOS in December 2018, which is considered to be the reason Fultz could not perform in the NBA as he did in college.

 UFC fighter Matt Serra had a rib removed to alleviate TOS.

+British rock-climber and 2024 Olympic gold-medalist Toby Roberts was diagnosed with TOS in late 2025.